-Besides her music, Daisy loves to travel, golf, spend time with friends, eat delicious food, and bake bread and pies from scratch.
-In the fall and winter months, Daisy relegates her Sundays to football and faithfully dons her cape for the Seahawks.
-Yes, she really has a Seahawks cape).
+Besides music, Daisy loves to travel, golf, spend time with friends, eat delicious food, and bake bread and pies from scratch.
+In the fall and winter months, she delegates Sundays for football and faithfully dons her cape for the Seahawks (yes, she really has a Seahawks cape).
 Daisy now lives in Port Orchard with her husband, Ken.

 “As I continue to mature, I have a deep appreciation that my life is about being playful, with intermittent moments of seriousness; not the other way around.
 I work hard to live my philosophy.”